 How to Use this Course for High School Credit

 This course only contains enough material for about 10 hours.
 To earn a half-credit in Fine Arts or English (choose one or the other), you'll need about 90 hours* of work.
-I suggest working on the course for an entire 18-week semester, 5 days a week for an hour each day.
+I suggest working on the course plus the additional work below for an entire 18-week semester, 5 days a week for an hour each day.

 What exactly will the student be doing for those 5 hours a week?
 Choose from the following: